Cycle to Work

 WILL YOU JOIN THEM?

-To encourage a healthier lifestyle and reduce our carbon footprint, the Trust operates a Cycle to Work scheme.
+To encourage a healthier lifestyle and reduce our carbon footprint, Belfast Trust operates a Cycle voucher scheme.
 The scheme enables staff to sacrifice part of their salary with savings of up to 42% in return for a brand new bike and safety accessories to be used for cycling to work.

 How it works